clott3/SIB-CL/README.md

 By default, running `main.py` will create 3 subdirectories:
 - `./pretrained_models/`: state dictionaries of pretrained models at various epochs indicated in the `eplist` variable will be saved to this directory.
 These models are used for further fine-tuning.
 - `./dicts/`: stores the evaluation losses on the test set as dictionaries saved as `.json` files.
 The results can then be plotted using `plot_results.py`.
 - `./tlogs/`: training curves for pre-training and fine-tuning are stored in dictionaries saved as `.json` files.
 The training curves can be plotted using `get_training_logs.py`.
-Alternatively, the `--log_to_tensorboard` flag can be set and viewed using tensorboard; in this case, the dictionaries will not be generated.
+Alternatively, the `--log_to_tensorboard` flag can be set and training curves can be viewed using tensorboard; in this case, the dictionaries will not be generated.